2020 Croatian parliamentary election: Results

 The ruling HDZ obtained an upset victory over the Restart Coalition, who had previously been leading in opinion polls for several weeks prior to the elections.
 The HDZ likely received a boost from public approval over its handling of the COVID-19 pandemic.
 The pandemic also caused voter turnout to be the lowest since the first democratic elections in 1990, with under half of registered voters participating.

 Results by constituency

+Note: The eight members elected in Electoral district XII are not shown here.

 Aftermath

 Acknowledging his party's defeat in the legislative elections, Davor Bernardić stepped down as the leader of Social Democrats.

-On 6 July 2020, HDZ leader Andrej Plenković announced that he had collected the support of the necessary 76 MPs needed to form a government, following coalition negotiations.
+On 6 July 2020 HDZ leader Andrej Plenković announced that he had collected the support of the 76 MPs needed to form a government, following coalition negotiations.
 He announced that he had received support from his party and allies, the HNS – LD, the NS-R, and all 8 representatives of the national minorities.
+The Second Plenković cabinet was confirmed by Parliament on 23 July 2020.